 This step involves gaining a better understanding of the actual change, who will be affected, and how your organization may have previously worked through similar changes, if applicable.
 Specifically, you need to look at change characteristics, organizational attributes, and groups that will be involved.

-nswer the following questions to uncover the characteristics of your planned change: What is involved in the change?
+- Gain an understanding of the change that you’ll be introducing.
+Answer the following questions to uncover the characteristics of your planned change: What is involved in the change?
 How many people will it affect?
 Who will be impacted?
 Will they all be affected in the same way or differently?
 What is being changed – processes, systems, job roles, etc?
 Over what period of time will the change occur?

-: This is about understanding the history and culture of your organization as a means to better understand the people and groups being impacted.
+- Organizational attributes: This is about understanding the history and culture of your organization as a means to better understand the people and groups being impacted.
 Remember that various groups will be affected in different ways.
 Considerations here include: How do employees and managers perceive the need for this change?
 Has your organization ever managed similar changes?
 If so, how was it done?
 Does the organization have a shared vision of the final outcome?
 How much change is already taking place prior to the upcoming implementation?

-they will be impacted.
+- Groups that will be involved: This final step in situational awareness entails developing a picture of who will be most involved in the change and how they will be impacted.
 You want an understanding of how different groups will be affected in their own unique way.
 This will enable specific and customized plans to accommodate each group during the actual change management process.